Dumpling Mecca Din Tai Fung Now Open at Pacific Place

 Din Tai Fung's xiao long bao.

 Din Tai Fung is something of a cult favorite around town.
-A Taiwan-based chain renown across Asia; the Bellevue and University Village locations were the second and third of four U.S. outposts (there are now six locations in California) and an additional location will open at Pacific Place in downtown Seattle (after a delay, we're told it should open February 2017).
+A Taiwan-based chain renown across Asia; the Bellevue and University Village locations were the second and third of four U.S. outposts (there are now six locations in California) and an additional location will open at Pacific Place in downtown Seattle (after a delay, they opened March 9).
 Hour-plus waits are not unusual for a chance to sample the famed dumplings and other fare.
 Sounds just great with kids, right?
 The good news is, with a little planning, this no-reservation hotspot is actually a fab place to dine with kids in tow.

 What's all the fuss about?
 It's mostly focused on the diminutive soup dumplings called xiao long bao, described as "juicy pork dumplings" on the menu.